hyperoslo/playbook/YOU_GOT_HIRED.md

 paperwork, but thankfully the nice guys at The Norwegian Directorate of Immigration have prepared a [checklist](http://www.udi.no/en/checklists-container/work/checklist-for-skilled-worker-with-an-employer-in-norway/) for you so you don't forget anything.
 We'll work on this together.
-It could take a week or two to get everything in order, though, but you'll probably be busy finding an apartment anyway (otherwise we recommend watching [10 hours of badgers](https://www.youtube.com/watch?v=hGlyFc79BUE) the requisite number of times).
+It could take a week or two to get everything in order, but you'll probably be busy finding an apartment anyway (otherwise we recommend watching [10 hours of badgers](https://www.youtube.com/watch?v=hGlyFc79BUE) the requisite number of times).